mertcanekiz/BLG252E_2020Spring/week6/README.md

 In this case, note that the members are **not** virtual, therefore the usual polymorphism usage does not apply.
 Check the program in `3_New` for an example.

 ---
-### Sealed keyword
-Similar to how a `sealed` class does not allow any other class to inherit from it, a member labeled as `sealed` cannot be overriden

----
 ### Summary

 * **virtual**: Indicates that a method may be overriden by an inheritor